aws-samples/amazon-sagemaker-generativeai/fmops/full-stack/README.md

 This repository contains examples of deployment patterns for a full-stack LLM solution.

+## Disclaimer
+Sample code, software libraries, command line tools, proofs of concept, templates, or other related technology are provided as AWS Content or Third-Party Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
+You should not use this AWS Content or Third-Party Content in your production accounts, or on production or other critical data.
+You are responsible for testing, securing, and optimizing the AWS Content or Third-Party Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
+Deploying AWS Content or Third-Party Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon EC2 instances or using Amazon S3 storage.

 ## Pattern 1: Retrieval Augmented Generation (RAG) based on PDF documents

 This pattern shows how to build a RAG system based on a library of PDF documents.